 Oceana Entertainment & Activities

 The cruise production shows take place either end of Deck 7.
-Footlights at the aft of the ship stages plays and revues, while Starlights, at the forward end of the ship, shows films throughout the day and is home to various comedy and cabaret acts, which are competent enough but sadly unimaginative.
-There are also the usual dire husband and wife duos, which seem to find a home on cruise ships, who play variously at the sports bar, Winners', the Atrium and outside on the Lido Deck.
+Footlights, situated forward of the ship, stages plays, revues and other performances.
+It also screens films during the day.
+Starlights, at the aft end of the ship, is home to various comedy and ventriloquist acts, which we found to be hit-or-miss.
+On select nights, passengers can take in "Killer Queen", a tribute to the rock band, and "Encore", which features songs from well-known West End musicals like "Wicked", "Dirty Dancing", "The Lion King" and others.
+There are also the usual dire husband and wife musical duos, which seem to find a home on cruise ships.
+They play variously at the sports bar, Winners, the Atrium and outside on the Lido Deck.
 The exceptions to this mediocrity are the classical piano and violin recitals.

 Oceana Bars and Lounges

 There are plenty of places to drink, as you would expect on a British ship.
 An observation lounge would be a nice addition; only the Plaza has views forward, and this is used solely as a dining area.
 There is no service charge added to drink prices, which are already very competitive.

 Le Club (Deck 7): This venue is decorated in a gentle grey, suede and cream colour scheme, which extend to the carpeting, walls and furniture.
 Rather than just being a disco at night, it is open throughout the day and acts as a multipurpose venue for everything from lectures to craft classes before turning into the disco at night.